-Therapeutic clothing
+Silk clothing

-A range of silk garments are now available on prescription.
-Because the fibres are soft, natural and 'breathable', they help to regulate body temperature and humidity, absorb sweat and reduce irritation.
+A range of silk garments are now available.
+Because the fibres are soft, natural and 'breathable', they can help to regulate body temperature and humidity, absorb sweat and reduce irritation.
+Worn under school uniform (so a useful barrier against synth useful barrier against synthetic materials and wool), they should not be visible to classmates.